alfredtorch/RGBFighter/README.md

 <img src="images/Banner.jpg?raw=true">

-🚥 Micro ESP-01 board for addressable pixel control, suits to every place and mostly to any needs!
+🚥 Micro ESP-01 board for addressable pixel control 🚥 ... suits to every place and mostly to any needs!
 Only a power bank and a smartphone are needed and you are ready to go with your mobile setup.

 * Small : +- 14x32mm & Lightweight : +- 4gr